 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-This is for 1 full time GP, 6 part time GPs and 2 Locum GPs who worked in the Practice for more than six months.
+This is for 8 part time GPs who worked in the Practice for more than six months.

 However it should be noted that the prescribed method of calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparisons with any other practice